 - Preheat oven to 350ºF.

-- Add chicken to the sauce and toss to coat.
-Arrange the chicken in a greased baking dish and pour the remaining sauce over the chicken.
+- Arrange the chicken in a greased baking dish, pour the sauce over the chicken, and toss to coat.

 - Bake for 40 minutes or until the chicken is golden and cooked through, flipping over halfway through cooking time.